TheJumpCloud/JumpCloud-Serverless/GCP/DirectoryInsights/README.md

-# Gather JumpCloud Directory Insights Data with an AWS Serverless Application
+# Gather JumpCloud Directory Insights Data with GCP Services
-_This document will walk a JumpCloud Administrator through packaging and deploying this Serverless Application manually.
-This workflow is intended for those who need to make modifications to the code or tie this solution into other AWS resources.
-If you would simply like to deploy this Serverless Application as-is, you can do so from the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-2/339347137473/JumpCloud-DirectoryInsights)_
+_This document will walk a JumpCloud Administrator through deploying this Serverless Application manually.

-_Note: This document assumes the use of Python 3+_
+_Note: This document assumes the use of Python 3.9
 ## Table of Contents
 - [Gather JumpCloud Directory Insights Data with an AWS Serverless Application](#gather-jumpcloud-directory-insights-data-with-an-aws-serverless-application)
   - [Table of Contents](#table-of-contents)